 Here’s the correlation that explains why high-DR sites with no brand recognition don’t get cited.
 Brand search volume predicts citation at r=0.334.
 Nearly 2x stronger than Domain Authority’s r=0.18 (Fuel Online analysis).

-The Brand Search Signal shows that brand search volume correlates with AI citation at r=0.334 — nearly 2x stronger than Domain Authority (r=0.18) — with brands over 1,000 monthly branded searches achieving 67% AI citation rate versus 18% for brands under 100 monthly searches (Fuel Online analysis of 1,000+ domains).
+Brand search volume correlates with AI citation at r=0.334.
+Nearly 2x stronger than Domain Authority (r=0.18).
+Brands over 1,000 monthly branded searches achieve 67% AI citation rate.
+Brands under 100 monthly searches achieve 18% (Fuel Online analysis of 1,000+ domains).

 Why does brand search volume matter more than Domain Authority?